 Best of all, the work resulted in many natural backlinks from blogs and influencers.
 The more value we brought to the publishers and influencers, the more their respective audiences benefitted and spread the word further.
-Outreach strategies should be designed to set off a cascade, letting you ride the momentum of your outreach long past the initial backlinks.
+Outreach strategies should be designed to trigger momentum long past the initial backlinks.

 This example isn’t (just) a shameless Chorus plug.
 It illustrates what we mean when we say that outreach must be performed AT SCALE.
 The bottom line is, reaching out to a dozen blogs at a time won’t cut it.
 Neither will thousands of untargeted, templated emails.
 Scalable content strategies are high-volume and personalized.